West Parley: Population

+In 1956, the boundaries of West Parley parish were redrawn to reflect to reflect the growing urbanisation of the area, with part of the parish transferred to Ferndown (then named Hampreston) parish, and another part to the new West Moors parish.

 Housing

-There is a total of 1,562 houses, the largest house is with 8 residents and there is only one of these, the majority of the housing is for 2 people and there is 733 of these households and the second amount is one person per household with 377 people.
+In 2011, there was a total of 1,562 households.
+The largest household had 8 residents and there is only one of these, the majority of the households had 2 people and there is 733 of these households and the second amount is one person per household with 377 people.

-Age Structure
+Age structure

 Information published by the 2011 census shows that 22.1% of the population was aged between 45 and 59, this means that it is the largest age group in West Parley, the second largest group in the area was 65–79 which equated to 17.1% of the total population, 79.7% of the population are aged 25 and over and the largest age group remaining out of the 20.3% is 10–14 which equates to 4.4% of the total population and so the population of West Parley is an ageing population as there are fewer younger residents.